despark/Conventions-and-Coding-Style/styleguide_frontend.md

 There are a lot of frameworks and plugins for SASS.

-We encourage you to use **[Bourbo**n](http://bourbon.io).
+We encourage you to use [Bourbon](http://bourbon.io).
 It’s definitely one of the better Sass mixin libraries.
 It is lightweight and simple.
-As Grid System you can use **[Bourbon Nea**t](http://neat.bourbon.io/) which is a grid system built with Sass and Bourbon.
+As Grid System you can use [Bourbon Neat](http://neat.bourbon.io/) which is a grid system built with Sass and Bourbon.
 It’s super simple and fully responsive.

 Use Your Regular CSS Formatting Rules / Style Guide